255BITS/giles/README.md

     sudo npm install -g giles
 _npm is available by installing [nodejs](http://nodejs.org)_

+### To build static assets, recursively
+    giles

+_It will build every file into the same directory(views/index.jade will become views/index.html)_

 ###To get help
     giles -h
 _If you ever need to run this, file a bug with me._